Energy tokenization guide

 Renewable energy projects often generate carbon credits, and they are tokenized on a blockchain.
 Generally, carbon credit tokenization allows for more efficient and transparent trading of these credits, which are often linked to renewable energy projects or energy efficiency measures.
 Here, users will be able to access the simplified version of the carbon regulation compliance.

-Satellite Guided Energy Tokenization
+Satellite Data Energy Tokenization

 This is one of the potential use cases of the energy tokenization process, where satellite data is used to track and verify the renewable energy asset.
 By leveraging blockchain technology, energy tokenization will provide improved transparency, liquidity, and accessibility in trading and ownership.